Fornication: Judaism

-A study published in 2013 found that over 80% of Jews had sex before marriage, and were more likely than other major religious groups to have had sex before marriage.
+A study published in 2013 found that over 80% of self-identified Jews had sex before marriage, and were more likely than other major religious groups to have had sex before marriage.

 Sikhism

 Sikhism condemns any type of adultery.
-Adultery falls under the Sikh moral tenet of kaam, which roughly translates to concupiscence, lust or greed as understood by Abrahamic faiths.
+Adultery falls under the Sikh moral tenet of kaam, which roughly translates to concupiscence, lust or greed which comes under the category of 5 sins as similar to Hinduism.